wltrup/SwiftCMasher/SwiftCMasher/README.md

 **SwiftCMasher** is an SPM library for any platform that supports Swift, providing a port of the excellent [CMasher color maps](https://cmasher.readthedocs.io/index.html).
 Those are color maps particularly suitable for conveying scientific data in an accurate and visually pleasing fashion.

-Please refer to Ellert van der Velden's [description](https://cmasher.readthedocs.io/index.html) of the various color maps for details on how to choose a particular color map for a particular application.
+Please refer to Ellert van der Velden's [overview](https://cmasher.readthedocs.io/user/usage.html#colormap-application-overview) of the various color maps for details on how to choose a particular color map for a particular application.

 If you use this Swift port or Ellert's library (which is in Python), please follow his [Community Guidelines](https://cmasher.readthedocs.io/community_guidelines.html#community-guidelines).

 ## The Swift API

 This library provides only the color maps, not the full set of functions defined in the original Python implementation.
-If you feel that any of those functions should be ported as well, please open an issue and I'll consider it.
+If you feel that any of those functions should be ported as well, please open an [issue](https://github.com/wltrup/SwiftCMasher/issues) and I'll consider it.

 There are currently 53 supported color maps, described by the enumeration: